thasos/eloran/README.md

 # Eloran

-Comics and Ebook reader written in rust.
+Comics and Ebook web library written in rust, with reading, search, reading status, bookmarks...

-⚠️  WORK IN PROGRESS : users and passwords are defined in [sqlite.rs](src/sqlite.rs)
+## Intro

-I used [Ubooquity](https://vaemendis.net/ubooquity/) since a few years, but unfortunatly it is not opensource, and there is no read status, so I decided to find another solution.
+I used [Ubooquity](https://vaemendis.net/ubooquity/) during a few years, but unfortunatly it is not opensource, and there is no read status, so I decided to find another solution.

 I tried some alternatives :
 - [Komga](https://komga.org) : best project here I think, but no "folder view" 😥